Sbagni/Mission-to-mars/README.md

 ### Mars Weather

-Visited the Mars Weather twitter account [here](https://twitter.com/marswxreport?lang=en) and scraped the latest Mars weather tweet from the page.
-Saved the tweet text for the weather report as a variable called `mars_weather`.
+Another important part of this assignment was to visit the Mars Weather twitter account [here](https://twitter.com/marswxreport?lang=en) and scrape the latest Mars weather tweet from the page.
+We saved the tweet text for the weather report as a variable called `mars_weather`.

 ```python
 # Example: